indigo423/opennms.org/user/pages/05.blog/01.twio/2016-09-26-this-week-in-opennms/item.md

   Chandra continued his work on tracking Minion system registration and location support in `snmp-config.xml`.
 I worked on packaging-related issues in Minion (configuring startup, fixing assembly-only builds, etc).

-* __ElasticSearch Support__
+* __Elasticsearch Support__

-  Craig and Seth did more work on forwarding events to ElasticSearch.
+  Craig and Seth did more work on forwarding events to Elasticsearch.

 * __Bug Fixes__